Skip to content

 A key feature is the extensive use of artificial intelligence (AI) in both the construction and operation of networks.
 AI systems are expected to automatically manage how radio resources are distributed, adjust antenna signals in real time, and continuously improve the network.
 It will be capable of learning and self-repairing.

-Another major advancement: 6G will not only transmit data but also integrate sensor information.
+Another major advancement: 6G will not only transmit data but also incorporate sensor information.
 This means that things like location data or environmental measurements can be transmitted in real time.
-This creates digital replicas—so-called twins—of machines, vehicles, or even entire factories.
+This creates digital replicas–so-called twins–of machines, vehicles, or even entire factories.
 This technology is particularly useful for industrial plants, telemedicine, or autonomous traffic.

-By combining communication, sensing, data processing, and AI, the next mobile technology becomes a key technology for many areas of life in the future, as described by the Digital Association Bitkom.
+By combining communication, sensing, data processing, and AI, the next mobile technology becomes a key technology for many areas of life in the future–as described by the Digital Association Bitkom.

 International Developments and Challenges

-Countries worldwide, such as China, South Korea, Japan, and the U.S., are working intensively on developing 6G.
+Countries worldwide, such as China, South Korea, Japan, and the U.S., are working intensively on 6G development.
 In Europe, twelve major telecommunications companies, including Deutsche Telekom, Vodafone, and Orange, are urging the EU to release the entire upper 6 GHz band for mobile networks.
-They warn, according to “O2 Business,” that Europe could fall behind in the global competition for 6G without this measure.
+According to “O2 Business,” they warn that without this measure, Europe could fall behind in the global 6G competition.
 While the U.S. and China are already using corresponding frequency ranges for 6G, a decision in Europe is still pending.

 Germany’s Role in 6G Development

 Germany is investing significantly in research.
 The Federal Ministry of Education and Research (BMBF) is funding several research hubs with a total of 700 million euros.
-Funded projects include the Open6GHub, 6GEM, 6G-RIC, and 6G-life, which are working on developing energy-efficient, secure, and high-performance communication systems.
+The funded projects include Open6GHub, 6GEM, 6G-RIC, and 6G-life, which are working on developing energy-efficient, secure, and high-performance communication systems.
 A focus is on integrating artificial intelligence to optimize networks and develop new applications in areas such as Industry 4.0, mobility, and healthcare.

 Professor Hans Schotten, coordinator of the Open6GHub, emphasizes in an interview with “Welt” the importance of comprehensive network coverage: “6G must not be a mobile network only for city dwellers; we must definitely avoid that.
 We have the explicit goal that 6G is a mobile network for everyone, anytime, and everywhere.”
 The challenge lies in making 6G comprehensively available in rural areas as well.